YOUR QUESTIONS ANSWERED

 For example, when you submit images we automatically compress them, rotate and convert them to grayscale in order to speed up the process and save you bandwidth.
 We do offer an offline version, which is faster because it doesn't need to send data across the Internet.
 However, we do recommend customers use the Cloud API to create their proof-of-concepts—Test for free before you scale.

 Image files can be BMP, JPG, or PNG.
 We currently do not support GIF.

 What are ‘thresholds’, and how do they affect face recognition accuracy?

 When a face is matched against all the enrolled faces in your gallery, Kairos returns a confidence score between 0 and 1.
 The higher the number, the more confident the system is about the match.
 Depending on your needs, you can set a threshold number between 0 and 1, and any value above your chosen threshold would be considered a match, and any value below that threshold would be considered a no match.
 For example, if you set your threshold at .82, any match with a score that is equal to or greater than .82 would be considered a match—Learn more about using thresholds

 The quality score indicates how reliable the image will be for future matching.
 For example, if the image is blurry, has small number of pixels between the eyes, out of focus, etc. the quality score will be low (0 or less than 0) and it would not be good to match against.

 What types of cameras work with the Kairos API?

 All kinds.
-We test our API on images and video captured from a multitude of devices.
+We test our API on images and video-frames captured from a multitude of devices.
 From embedded smartphone cameras to webcams to DSLRs—we get equally good results from both ends of the spectrum.